Screening Protocols at Western Reserve Masonic Community

 This is a major change for our community and we expect there to be a learning curve for our community members, families, and team members.
 We are excited about this new technology and the flexibility it will provide our campus.

-If you have any questions please feel free to reach out to me directly.
+Furthermore, if you have any questions please feel free to reach out to me directly.

 Sincerely,